eddeighton/eg/docs/index.md

 ## The Action Tree

-So actions are basically like functions pretty simple so far...
+So actions are basically like functions combined with classes.

 The first interesting thing about eg is that actions are recursive.
 Actions are defined in a tree i.e.